don/ITP-DeviceToDatabase/04_TimeSeries/timescaledb.md

 ## Hypertables

-Once the extension is installed we can create Postgres table and convert it to a TimescaleDB hypertable.
-Hypertables are stored differently and more efficiently for time series, but most of it is transparent to us.
-For the most part it look like a regular table.
+Once the timescale extension is installed, we can create a Postgres table and convert it to a TimescaleDB hypertable.
+Hypertables have a different way to store data on disk that is more efficient for time series.
+These changes are good for performance and mostly transparent to users.
+Hypertables, for the most part, look like a regular tables.

 ---

-**These are the steps used to create the tables in tsfarm.
-You don't need to recreate the tables.** <br/>
-**This section is for information only.**
+** This section is for information only.
+The sensor_data table already exists in tsfarm.**

 ---

+These are the steps used to create and populate the sensor_data hypertable in tsfarm. **You don't need to recreate the tables.**

 Create a new timescaledb farm database